 - We will provide you with detailed instructions regarding immigration regulations and the procedures required by the Home Office and the UKBA relevant to your case.

 - You will get answers to any questions about your case while identifying its benefits and drawbacks.

-- A member of our team will explain all documentation that you need to submit alongside your application for Indefinite Leave to Remain by ten years of Long Residence.
+- A team member will explain all documentation you need to submit alongside your application for Indefinite Leave to Remain by ten years of Long residence.

-- Our immigration lawyers will examine these documents and discuss how they are relevant to your case.
+- Our immigration lawyers will examine these documents and discuss their relevance to your case.

 - We will complete the application forms and answer any questions you may have.
-Our immigration lawyers will prepare a sponsorship declaration and explain the process in detail if needed.
+Our immigration lawyers will prepare a sponsorship declaration and explain the process if needed.

-- Our lawyers will draft a cover letter to support and submit the Indefinite Leave to Remain application by ten years of Long Residence.
+- Our lawyers will draft a cover letter to support and submit the Indefinite Leave to Remain application for ten years of Long residence.